moritzebeling/wwworkshop/2/manual/help.md

 Some programming languages like HTML, CSS and JS are extremely good documented all over the web.
 This makes it really easy to search for your problem.
 Always start your query with the language you’re searching for.
 Then try to formulate your question short and in the most abstract way:

 - "How do I make a table" -> `HTML tables`
-- "I want my headline to be red" -> `HTML CSS set text color`
+- "I want my headline to be red" -> `CSS text color`
 - "I want this button to do something" -> `CSS hover effect`
 - "I want to use this cool new font" -> `CSS webfonts`